Events

 What is the connection between the spectacular growth of inequality and the dramatic increase of rule-of-law violations in liberal democracies?

-Time to decolonize the Western Mind?
+Time to Decolonize the Western Mind?
 Public Lecture

 Organized by University of Kent Brussels School of International Studies